DIAGNijmegen/unicorn_eval/tests/README.md

 * [`tests/vision/input/adaptor-pathology-classification.json`](vision/input/adaptor-pathology-classification.json)
 * [`tests/vision/input/0403dcc49b1420545299f692f7d8e270/output/image-neural-representation.json`](vision/input/0403dcc49b1420545299f692f7d8e270/output/image-neural-representation.json)

 You can also download `patch-neural-representation.json` or `image-neural-representation.json` from Grand Challenge after executing your algorithm on a leaderboard.
-Downloading these files will help you understand its structure.
-Or, alternative, create them yourself by running your algorithm locally.
+Downloading these files will help you understand their structure.
+Or, alternatively, create them yourself by running your algorithm locally.

-The simplified `predictions.json` file follows this structure, for local debugging, you'll need to modify this file so that it includes all `case IDs` from `mapping.csv`, with each `pk` corresponding to a local folder name.
+The simplified `predictions.json` is structured as follows:
 ```
 [
   {